oracle/python-oracledb/README.md

 - Python versions 3.8 through 3.13.

-  Prebuilt packages are available for these Python versions on Windows, on macOS and on Linux.
+  Pre-built packages are available on [PyPI][pypi] and other repositories.

   Source code is also available.

+  Previous versions of python-oracledb supported older Python versions.

 - Oracle Client libraries are *optional*.